Kiko Mizuhara

-Audrie Kiko Daniel (born October 15, 1990), known professionally as Kiko Mizuhara (水原 希子, Mizuhara Kiko), is an American-born model, actress, singer and designer who has lived in Japan since childhood.
+Audrie Kiko Daniel (born October 15, 1990), known professionally as Kiko Mizuhara (水原 希子, Mizuhara Kiko), is an American-born Japanese model, actress, singer and designer.

-Kiko Mizuhara started her modeling career at the age of twelve when she entered an audition contest for Seventeen magazine in which readers selected their favorite new face for the magazine.
-Later, she signed as a model under ViVi and MAQUIA magazine.
-Mizuhara had her acting debut in 2010 in Norwegian Wood and from that year on, she has been continuously appearing in the big screen and has been part of Japanese dramas and films.
-In 2011 and 2013 respectively, she was featured as a singer in Towa Tei's "The Burning Plain" and in M-Flo's "No Way" track from their Neven album.
+Kiko Mizuhara started her modeling career at the age of twelve when she entered an audition contest for Seventeen magazine in which readers selected their favorite new face for the publication.
+Later, she signed as a model under Vivi and Maquia magazines.
+Mizuhara made her acting debut in 2010 in Norwegian Wood and has appeared in many Japanese dramas and films.
+In 2011 and 2013, respectively, she was featured as a singer on Towa Tei's "The Burning Plain" and in M-Flo's "No Way".
 Mizuhara has collaborated with Opening Ceremony, and singers Rihanna and Beyoncé have worn her designs for the brand.
 In 2014, Mizuhara was listed among the Business of Fashion 500: The People Shaping the Global Fashion Industry.

 Early life

 Mizuhara was born Audrie Kiko Daniel in Dallas, Texas, United States.
-She is the oldest of the two daughters of Song Pal-choong (better known by her Japanese alias Yae Toyama, née Mizuhara), a Zainichi Korean from Nagasaki, Japan, and Todd Mason Daniel, an American from Texas.
+She is the oldest of the two daughters of Song Pal-choong (better known by her Japanese name Yae Toyama, née Mizuhara), a Zainichi Korean from Nagasaki, Japan, and Todd Mason Daniel, an American from Texas.
 She has a sister named Ashley Yuka Daniel who is 4 years younger than her who also works in the modeling industry under the name Yuka Mizuhara.
 Mizuhara moved to Tokyo at age 2 and then to Kobe, Japan, at age 3 with her family.
 When she was 13 years old, her parents divorced and her father moved back to the United States.